gaoliangs/MLRE/README.md

 #### 5. Forward Simulation
 The Forward Simulation tool allows users to simulate markers based on phylogenetic trees in Newick format.
+To run the simulation, execute the `forward_simulation.py` script with the following parameters:
 ```
 input samples number: the number of replications
 input markers number: the number of markers per replication